anna-cole/rock-bandpedia/README.md

 ## Description
 Welcome to our project!
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Rock Bandpedia is a free-content online encyclopedia about rock bands.
-Here you can find your favorite rock bands, their info and tour announcements.
-It allows users to quickly and easily see, add, track and search rock bands.
-The users can also see upcoming concerts for the bands they are tracking.
+Rock Bandpedia is an online encyclopedia about rock bands, where you can find photos and info of your favorite bands as well as tour announcements.
+My passion for music inspired me to create this app.

+I created this app with React and implemented functionalities that allow users to easily see, add, track and search rock bands.
+Users can also see upcoming concerts for the bands they are tracking.
+It has JSON server for data storage and a beautiful interface that I made with CSS.

 We hope you enjoy and we look forward to your contributions!

 ## Start up the server
 All of the data is stored in the db.json file.
 You'll access this data using a JSON server.
 Install json-server globally by running this command in the terminal: